 • Contact Train Chasers

-Disneyland Railroad - Anaheim, California
+Disneyland Railroad | Disneyland Park | Anaheim, California

-As the Railroad Circles the Park it makes stops at Main Street USA, New Orleans Square, Toontown Station, and Tomorrowland Station.
+As the railroad circles the park, it makes stops at Main Street USA, New Orleans Square, Toontown Station, and Tomorrowland Station.
 The New Orleans Square Station is where the locomotives take on water and are serviced throughout the day.
 Across from the boarding platform, the original Frontierland Station from the opening of the park (there was no New Orleans Square when the park opened in 1955) still stands.
 Also at New Orleans Square, listen for the working telegraph inside the depot and watch for the working semaphore signals.
-Inside Main Street Station, a replica model of Walt Disney's original miniature steam locomotive, the "Lilly Belle" is on display.
+Inside Main Street Station, a replica model of Walt Disney's original miniature steam locomotive, the "Lilly Belle," is on display.

-#1 "C. K. Holiday" is a 36" gauge, 4-4-0 Steam Locomotive built by WED Enterprises in 1955 for Disneyland Park.
+#1 "C. K. Holiday" is a 36" gauge, 4-4-0 steam locomotive built by WED Enterprises in 1955 for Disneyland Park.

-#2 "E. P. Ripley" is a 36" gauge, 4-4-0 Steam Locomotive built by WED Enterprises in 1955 for Disneyland Park.
+#2 "E. P. Ripley" is a 36" gauge, 4-4-0 steam locomotive built by WED Enterprises in 1955 for Disneyland Park.

-#3 "Fred Gurley" is a 36" gauge, 2-4-4T Steam Locomotive built by Baldwin in 1894.
+#3 "Fred Gurley" is a 36" gauge, 2-4-4T steam locomotive built by Baldwin in 1894.

 This locomotive was originally built as a 0-4-4T and was rebuilt as a 2-4-4T by Disney.